If you're looking for monthly dividend stocks here in Canada, you won't need to look farther than this list.

 Are monthly dividend stocks a good investment?

 There are valid reasons for owning monthly dividend stocks.
 For one, they make dividend payments on a more frequent basis.

 If you're looking for more stable cash flows during retirement, especially if you're looking to live solely off the dividend payments and not touch the principle of your investment portfolio, blue-chip Canadian stocks that pay dividends on a monthly basis are an excellent option.

-This is because instead of waiting every quarter for a dividend payment you get one every month and can re-invest those cash flows into more dividend growth companies.
+This is because instead of waiting every quarter for a dividend payment you get one every month and can re-invest those cash flows into more dividend growth companies, especially with the emergence of fractional shares and commission-free trading.

 We're advocating for monthly dividend stocks, not things like mutual funds and income funds that pay monthly distributions.
 Lets use a very popular example, a Canadian banking ETF the BMO Equal Weight Banking Index ETF (TSX:ZEB).

 This very basic ETF charges a 0.25% management expense ratio and contains a total of 6 stocks, Canada's 6 biggest banks.
 All Canadian banks pay quarterly dividends, but the fund is paying out a monthly dividend.

-Over the long term, paying that 0.55% expense ratio is going to eat into your returns.
-That's $55 for every $10,000 invested.
-Considering you could buy all 6 stocks through a brokerage like Questrade for $30 in commission, this is a significant jump.
+Over the long term, paying that 0.25% expense ratio is going to eat into your returns.
+That's $25 for every $10,000 invested.
+Considering you could buy all 6 stocks through a brokerage like Qtrade for $30 in commission, this is a significant jump.

 Secondly, you sacrifice dividend yield.
 Sure, you get a monthly dividend through the ETF, however buying all 6 banking stocks individually will give you a higher yield, albeit on a quarterly basis.